omerbsezer/Fast-Kubernetes/K8s-Kubeadm-Cluster-Setup.md

 ![image](https://user-images.githubusercontent.com/10358317/157726621-858e57b1-4e4c-48dc-9900-c5fe3024d5ae.png)

-- On the each worker node, registry ip and port should be defined:
+- On the ALL Nodes, registry IP and the port should be defined:

 ```
 sudo nano /etc/containerd/config.toml   # if containerd is using as runtime.
 If this was Docker, on /etc/docker/daemon.js add insecure-registries like master